Founder & Lead Editor

 What Makes The Hoka Bondi 9 Stand Out?

-You know what?
-The Bondi has always been the king of cushion, but the Bondi 9 tries to fix the one thing that always plagued it: the "clunky" factor.
-What really makes this model stand out is the shift to a new supercritical EVA foam in the midsole.
-This isn't just marketing fluff; it’s a significant upgrade from the traditional EVA used in the Bondi 8, aiming for a lighter and slightly more resilient ride.
+The Bondi has always been the king of cushion, but the Bondi 9 goes after the one complaint that never really went away: the “clunky” feel.
+The standout change is the move to a new supercritical EVA foam in the midsole.
+This isn’t just marketing; it’s a meaningful upgrade from the traditional EVA in the Bondi 8, with the goal of a lighter and slightly more resilient ride.

-Here’s the thing, though—despite being lighter than its predecessor, it retains that massive, reassuring stack height we all secretly love (43mm in the heel!).
-It’s designed to be the ultimate shock absorber.
-The other standout feature is the upper.
+Despite being lighter than its predecessor, it still keeps that massive, reassuring stack height (43mm in the heel!).
+It’s built to be a shock absorber first and foremost.
+The other big win is the upper.
 Hoka finally streamlined it.
-The engineered knit mesh, made with 55% recycled polyester, is less puffy and more refined than the previous version, which honestly looked a bit like a puffer jacket for your feet.
+The engineered knit mesh, made with 55% recycled polyester, is less puffy and more refined than the previous version, which could look a bit like a puffer jacket for your feet.

 As one reviewer perfectly summed it up: